fnuecke/lama/README.md

 Utility
 -------

 * `lama.startupResult() -> boolean, lama.reason`
     Can be used in resumable programs to check whether a move command that was issued just before the turtle was forcibly shut down completed successfully or not.
 You will need this if you make decisions based on the result of the movement's success (e.g. stop the program if the turtle fails to move).
-See the `lama-move` program below for a simple example.
 * `lama.hijackTurtleAPI(restore)`
     Replaces the original movement functions in the turtle API with wrappers for this API.
 Note that the wrappers have the same signature and behavior as the original movement functions.
 For example, calling the wrapper `turtle.forward(5)` will *not* make the turtle dig through obstructions!
 This is to make sure existing programs will not behave differently after injecting the wrappers.
 The original functions can be restored by passing `true` as this functions parameter. **Important:** the changes to the turtle API will be global.

 Additional files
 ================

-**lama-conf**
-Can be used to query the current position and facing (`lama-conf get`), as well as set it (`lama-conf set x y z facing`) e.g. for calibrating newly placed turtles.
+**lama-conf** can be used to query the current position and facing (`lama-conf get`), as well as set it (`lama-conf set x y z facing`) e.g. for calibrating newly placed turtles.
 It can also be used to manage waypoints (`lama-conf add name x y z [facing]`, `lama-conf remove name` and `lama-conf list`).

-**lama-example**
-A small example program, demonstrating how to use the API in a resumable program.
+**lama-example** ia a small example program, demonstrating how to use the API in a resumable program.
 It allows ordering the turtle to move along a path of waypoints.

 Closing remarks
 ===============